-PHM 2155 Environmental Sampling and Analysis 4 credits Lab fee: \$10.00 for PHM 2155 only.
+PHM 2155 Environmental Sampling and Analysis 4 credits Labfee: \$10.00 for PHM 2155 only.

 PHD 2155 Environmental Sampling and Analysis

-This course covers the theoretical bases and practical applications of sampling techniques and analytical methods used in the quantitative determination of chemical air and liquid contaminants, ionizing radiation in the workplace and community environments.
-Emphasis will be on spectroscopic, chromatographic, and other modern instrumental methods.
-Laboratory exercises will be included.
-Students will plan environmental sampling design, develop sampling strategies, analyze physical and chemical pollutants in the environments, interpret and communicate the results, and criticize the data related to environmental studies.
+This course covers the theoretical bases and practical applications of sampling techniques and analytical methods used in the identification of hazards in the environment.
+Students will plan environmental sampling design, develop sampling strategies, interpret and communicate generated results, and critique data related to environmental studies.